-In 2016, we granted each independent director an additional retainer of \$50,000, which was distributed as shares of common stock in lieu of cash.
-In addition, upon reelection to the Board, each independent director is granted an option to purchase 15,000 shares and an additional award of 5,000 shares of restricted stock.
+In 2017, we granted each independent director, except for Messrs.
+Titinger and Koenig who were not directors at the time of the grant, an additional retainer of \$50,000, which was distributed as shares of common stock in lieu of cash.
 Employee directors do not receive compensation for serving on our Board.
 In addition, we reimburse our directors for their reasonable out-of-pocket expenses incurred in attending Board meetings.